 “Girls, do you remember how daddy went to the doctor last night because he had a hurt knee?
 Well, his knee is all better now.”
 She explained to them that his heart grew weak trying to pump and pump and pump, and that a heart attack had stopped his heart, leaving the doctors unable to save his life.

 She held her oldest closely.
 Her tone shifted.
-The words my sister began to spoke were still very much for her daughters to hear, but they also seemed to bear a different weight.
+The words my sister began to speak were still very much for her daughters to hear, but they also seemed to bear a different weight.
 She slowly began to unpack the luggage of her soul, directing her heart towards all of us in the room.

 The part I’ll never forget: through tears, my sister said, “Through it all, what has continually been the cry of my heart is: ‘God is good, and He loves me.
 God is good, and He loves me.
 God is good, and He loves me.'”